 Too much to read?
 Watch the video instead.

 I have spent a lot of time in the archipelago.
 We have a summer house there so more or less every summer for 35 years.
 But i have never tried a kayak before and have explored just a fraction of the archipelago.
 Finally i took the time to go on a 4 day kayaking tour and see what more the archipelago has to offer.
+With me on the trip is my friend Elias.
+He is the type who typically avoid sleeping in tent but he has former kayaking experience.
+So on the trip there is two beginners.
+One beginner on the kayak and one beginner camper.

 We started this trip on Dalarö were we hired our kayaks.
 Dalarö is a good starting point since it is easy to access by car but still gets you out in the outer archipelago fast.
 After a quick demonstration how things work its just to hop in and start the trip.
 As a beginner i was surprised how quickly i felt comfortable in the kayak.
 It felt stable and very comfortable.